parasaurolophus/rader.us/src/philosophy/computability.md

 ## Euclid's Parallel Postulate

 Once upon a time, mathematicians in the Western tradition regarded themselves as engaged in a science, not different in kind from chemistry or physics.
 In this way of regarding mathematical truth, the fact that \\( 2 + 2 = 4 \\) is proven by empirical observation: if I hold two pebbles in my hand then pick up two more, I will be holding a total of four pebbles.
 This empiricism was used not only to justify claims about which mathematical statements were true and which were not, it guided the way that mathematical problems were posed and solved.
 As mathematical theories advanced and techniques expanded to include an ever increasing degree of abstraction, they remained for a very long time rooted in empiricism.
 Negative numbers, for example, were initially justified by using the kind of reasoning modern bookkeepers would recognize as a double-entry ledger.
-(e.g. \\(-3 + 2 = -1\\) is like telling someone who is holding $2 that they owe
-you $3; after they pay you all they have, they still owe you $1 &mdash; and that is how ancient generations of mathematicians actually justified introducing negative numbers into their calculations).
+For example, \\(-3 + 2 = -1\\) is like telling someone who is holding $2 that they owe you $3; after they pay you all they have, they still owe you $1 &mdash; and that is how ancient generations of mathematicians actually justified introducing negative numbers into their calculations.

 Euclid's _Elements_ epitomizes this view of the nature and practice of mathematics.
 While providing the model for an axiomitic approach to mathematical